pi4-uiuc/2017-bootcamp/content/_index.md

 ## 2017 PI4 Computational Bootcamp

-This site includes material for the 2017 PI4 Computational Bootcamp taught to students in the Department of Mathematics, University of Illinois at Urbana-Champaign.

-The 2017 PI4 computational Bootcamp was held May 26 - June 9, 2017 in 239 Altgeld Hall.
+This site includes material for the 2017 PI4 Computational Bootcamp taught to students in the Department of Mathematics, University of Illinois at Urbana-Champaign May 26 - June 9, 2017 in 239 Altgeld Hall.

+The material was primarily presented as a hands-on 'live coding' experience, following the Software Carpentry approach.
+The 'class notes' in many places code snippets but do not provide the background material that was presented in class to explain the concepts.
+This will be updated in future lessons.

+Please note that the "course notes"

-The bootcamp is a two-week long course for for PI4 students prior to beginning summer internships as part of the NSF funded [PI4 Program for Interdisciplinary and Industrial Internships at Illinois](https://pi4.math.illinois.edu/).
+The PI4 bootcamp is a two-week long course intended to prepare students for applied computational work and for summer internships as part of the NSF funded [PI4 Program for Interdisciplinary and Industrial Internships at Illinois](https://pi4.math.illinois.edu/).

 This year the focus shifted to the use and analysis of large and complex data.
 In previous years, courses focused more on numerical analysis.
 Materials from [2016](http://www.math.uiuc.edu/~hirani/cbmg/index.html), [2015](http://math.illinois.edu/~shahkar2/cbmg/), [2014](http://www.math.uiuc.edu/~hirani/teaching/cbmgsu14) are available through these links.